Insurance Denials

 Insufficient Medical Necessity

-Certainly!
 Avoiding insurance denials is essential for the smooth functioning of healthcare facilities and practices.
-Here are some practical strategies to reduce the likelihood of insurance denials:
+Here are some practical tips to reduce the likelihood of insurance denials:

 Verify Insurance Coverage